See, Play and Learn

-Symptoms include bleeding, pain or lumps in the anal area.
+Symptoms include bleeding, pain, or lumps in the anal area.
 Anal itching and discharge can also be signs of anal cancer.
-Possible treatments include radiation, chemotherapy and surgery.
-Your treatment will depend whether the tumor has spread, and on the type, size and location of the tumor.

 NIH: National Cancer Institute